katka-juhasova/BPVis/README.md

 ## Using the visualization tool CodeNNVis

-Now that everything is installed, simply run the CodeNNVis app.
-For Linux run `python3 CodeNNVis.py` from this repository.
+When everything is installed, simply run the CodeNNVis app.
+For Linux run `python3 CodeNNVis.py` from the root repository.
-App shall be then running on http://127.0.0.1:8050/.
+The app shall be then running on http://127.0.0.1:8050/.

-To start the analysis of the desired sample, enter its relative JSON file path (from the data directory) into the text box, e.g. for visualization of file `CodeNNVis/data/30log/AST1.json` write just `30log/AST1.json`.
+To start the analysis of the desired sample, enter its JSON file path from the data directory into the text box, e.g. for visualization of file `CodeNNVis/data/30log/AST1.json` write just `30log/AST1.json`.
 Then press the submit button and wait for all the diagrams to load.
-The cluster diagram takes the longest due to the complex calculations necessary for the dimensionality reduction.
+The cluster diagram takes the longest to load due to the complex calculations necessary for the dimensionality reduction.

-The components support multiple option for interaction.
+The components offer multiple interaction options.

-- scrollovatelny ofarbeny realny kod
-- zahustena farebna reprezentacia kodu, ktora ide pouzit na navigaciu vo velkom, staci kliknut na cast a originalny cod a scrollne na tu cast
+The small colorful representation of the source code can be used to easily navigate through the original Lua code on the left side.
-- tree a scatter plot offer various hover info a po kliknuti na traces v lgend mozu byt skryte alebo opatovne zobrazene
+Both the tree diagram and the scatter plot offer various hover info and the legend can be used to hide/show desired traces.
-- prediction poskytuje tiez hover info, ta zaobrazuje last layer activations, for activations on all of the layers click the option to view/hide nieco co je za tym
+The visualization of the prediction only displays activations from the last layer and activations from all of the layers can be shown/hidden after clicking on the option bellow the prediction.
-- cluster diagram supports 2 methods for reduction of dimensionality, po kliknuti na traces v lgend mozu byt skryte alebo opatovne zobrazene
-- whichever JSON path from cluster diagram can be enetered do policok v porovnavacej casti
+The cluster diagram supports 2 methods for dimensionality reduction.
+The legend can be again used to determine which clusters should be visible.
+Hover info in this diagram contains various information including the path of the samples.
+Whichever of these JSON paths can be entered as a sample path in the part for comparison of multiple samples.
+JSON paths can be entered repeatedly.
-- comparison of multiple samples and their predictions can be done either by AST vizualization or by colorful representation of the source code
+The comparison of multiple samples and their predictions can be done either by AST visualization or by colorful representation of the source code.
-- JSON paths can be entered repeatadly